CSView 2.0 Alpha 1 for MacOS is now available for download!

 Now that Spotify has discontinued the free account, and restricted me to an ‘open’ account with only 10 hours of music a month, I’ve ended up paying for an ‘unlimited’ account.

 While I’m a little disappointed with this turn of events, it does mean I am now able to use the Linux client.
 It seems pretty decent so far, but I wanted to map some keys to do things like play/pause and next.

 I was doing some reading a while back into lock-free algorithms for multi-threaded communication using buffers.
 The general idea is to use a circular buffer in shared memory to allow one process (or thread) to write data into a buffer so that another process can read it.
 The algorithm relies on atomic compare-and-swap instructions, which are part of the x86 instruction set and also present in several other architectures which have features designed to assist with concurrency.

-After struggling all morning to find or compile a mail notification applet that supports TLS encryption under Ubuntu, I finally read all the way to the end of the Launchpad bug for mail-notifier (all 119 comments) and found David Jurenka's time-saving PPA with SSL support enabled.
-Thanks David!
+After struggling all morning to find or compile a mail notification applet that supports TLS encryption under Ubuntu, I finally read all the way to the end of the Launchpad bug for mail-notifier (all 119 comments)

 I’ve released a new version of Javada today - just a maintenance fix, after an email request for a pre-compiled version.
 It’s available for download from: